Inspirato, Inc. (ISPO) Shareho - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Inspirato, Inc. (ISPO, Financial) Restated its Previously Issued Financial Statements
+What is this Case About: Inspirato, Inc. (ISPO) Restated its Previously Issued Financial Statements

 According to the complaint, defendants failed to disclose that the Company’s unaudited condensed consolidated financial statements as of and for the quarterly periods ended March 31, 2022 and June 30, 2022, included in the Quarterly Reports on Form 10-Q filed with the Securities and Exchange Commission (the "SEC"), could no longer be relied upon.
 Moreover, the Company was not in compliance with the periodic filing requirements for continued listing set forth in Nasdaq Listing Rule 5250(c)(1) as a result of its failure to file its Quarterly Report on Form 10-Q for the quarter ended September 30, 2022, with the SEC by the required due date.